raescartin/Recompiler/README.md

 # Recompiler
-A proposal for object code optimization through an intermediate language
+An approach to algorithm optimization through circuit minimization techniques.

 A novel approach to code optimization by using circuit minimization techniques.
 This project is centered around the backend of a recompiler: optimization of an intermediate language.